akmilton11/Columbia---Kickstarter/README.md

 ### Analysis of Outcomes Based on Goals

 ![](Resources/Outcomes_vs_Goals.png)

+### Challenges and Difficulties Encountered
+  * One challenge was trying to find a formula that flows rather than manually typing anything out.

 ## Results
 ### What are two conclusions you can draw about the Outcomes based on Launch Date?